-Experience Qualifications Rineke started her post as Medical Director in January 2006.
+Rineke started her post as Medical Director in January 2006.
 She has been a consultant in Obstetrics and Gynaecology since 1996.
 After completing undergraduate training in the Netherlands, she moved to England in 1985 where she completed her postgraduate training.

-Her clinical and research interests are in maternal medicine, labour ward management and promoting normality in childbirth whilst ensuring the highest standards of obstetric FRCOG, Certificate of Specialist, Accreditation, MRCOG, Artsexamen, (Dutch equivalent MBBS) care for those at risk of complications, but also in promoting collaboration between health care practitioners.
+Her clinical and research interests are in maternal medicine, labour ward management and promoting normality in childbirth whilst ensuring the highest standards of obstetric care for those at risk of complications, but also in promoting collaboration between health care practitioners.
 Rineke is currently an Honorary Senior Clinical Lecturer with UCLAN, and an AQUA associate, as well as the Trust's Caldicott Guardian and Responsible Officer.
 Her previous managerial experience includes the posts of Deputy Medical Director and Director of Medical Education for the Trust.
 Her background and focus on governance and education enables her to advise the Board on clinical quality and standards and provide assurance and advice on clinical issues.

-Strategy Forum, the Business Forum, the Governance Committee and the FT Programme Board.
+Rineke is a member of the Executive Management Board, the Strategy Forum, the Business Forum, the Governance Committee and the FT Programme Board.